CosmoGridCollab/CosmoGridCollab.github.io/README.md

 - projected full sky weak lensing, galaxy density, and intrinsic alignments maps for a Stage-III forecast, including baryonification, at the nside=512,
 - projected KiDS-1000 lensing and intrinsic alignment maps with grid extended with baryonic feedback parameters, from Fluri et al. 2022,

+## Example shell map images
+The example shell maps for different cosmological models are on shown below.

 <img src="/figures/cosmogrid_shells_shade.png" width="600" />